 Involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play and design & technology.

-We are registered with Ofsted, our number is EY459789.
+We are registered with Ofsted, our reference number is 2614218.

 Four EYFS guiding principles that shape Early learning practice at Little Treasure Day Nursery:

 A Unique Child

 Recognises that every child is a competent learner from birth who can be resilient, capable, confident and self-assured.
 The commitments are focused around development; inclusion; safety; and health and well-being.

 Children learn to be strong and independent from a base of loving and secure relationships with parents and/or a key person.
 The commitments are focused around respect; partnership with parents; supporting learning; and the role of the key person.

 The environment plays a key role in supporting and extending children’s development and learning.
 The commitments are focused around observations, assessment and planning; support for every child; the learning environment; and the wider context – transitions, continuity, and multi-agency working.

 Recognises that children develop and learn in different ways and at different rates, and that all areas of learning and development are equally important and inter-connected.

 This approach ensures that the EYFS meets the overarching aim of improving outcomes and reflects that it is every child’s right to grow up safe; healthy; enjoying and achieving; making a positive contribution; and with economic well-being.